Is having goals and tracking performance good for your organisation?

 A model that can be useful for anybody on that YES-NO spectrum is getting popular recently: OKRs—Objectives and Key Results.
 I like this model because it offers a way to attain focus on day one, but there is no need to change the whole organisation at once, in order to test OKRs out.
 You decide how far you take it.

 In the context of an organisation, the aim of OKRs is that anybody can answer the crucial question: “What is the most important thing to do?”.
-And to then be able to argue why that task is the most important.
+As a plus, they should also be able to argue why that task is the most important.

 Doerr gives some context on how OKRs came to be.
-Mainly, management guru Peter Drucker transformed the way company goals should be treated.
-For instance, Drucker wrote that subordinates should be consulted on company goals, which was quite novel for the 1960s.
+In the 1950s and 1960s, management guru Peter Drucker, who popularized the idea of management by objectives, transformed the way company goals should be treated.
+For instance, Drucker wrote that subordinates should be consulted on company goals, which was quite novel for the 1950s and 1960s.
 Then, Andy Grove at Intel developed OKRs and made the whole company use them in the 1970s and 1980s, to great success.
-Doerr then took OKRs to Google in 1999 when his company invested in them, and Google uses them ever since.
+Doerr then took OKRs to Google in 1999 when his company invested in them, and Google has been using them ever since.

 Reasons to use OKRs